menpo/menpo.github.io/menpofit/atm.md

 ### <a name="fitting"></a>3.
 Fitting
 The optimization of the ATM deformable image alignment is performed with the Lucas-Kanade gradient descent algorithm.
 This is the same as in the case of affine image transform, so you can refer to the [Lucas-Kanade](lk.md "Lucas-Kanade Affine Image Alignment") chapter for more information.
-We currently support Inverse-Compositional and Formard-Compositional optimization.
+We currently support Inverse-Compositional and Forward-Compositional optimization.

 Let's now create a `Fitter` using the ATM we created, as:
 ```python